jp-x-g/PressPass/README.md

 PressPass is a browser script, which means that it should run fine whether you are on Micro$oft Windows, OS X, GNU/Linux, FreeBSD, OpenIndiana Hipster, or whatever.

 ### Firefox
 Installing PressPass requires the wonderful open-source software "[Greasemonkey](https://en.wikipedia.org/wiki/Greasemonkey)", an add-on which can be installed from Mozilla's website [here](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).
+It seems like it's also possible to use "[Tampermonkey](https://www.tampermonkey.net/index.php?ext=dhdg&browser=firefox)", but I don't know if this will work.

+After you have installed some sort of monkey, you can either install the script manually or automatically.

+#### Automatic installation
+Click [here](https://raw.githubusercontent.com/jp-x-g/PressPass/main/PressPass.user.js).
+A Greasemonkey window should pop up, asking if you want to install the script.
+If you click "yes", you will install it.

+#### Manual installation
-After you have installed GreaseMonkey, create a new userscript from the Greasemonkey menu, like this:
+Create a new userscript from the Greasemonkey menu, like this:

 ![A screenshot of the Greasemonkey menu, with "new userscript" highlighted.](/images/demo7.png)